Mai0313/claude-code/cmd/claude_analysis/README.md

 ## How it works

-The tool operates in two modes:
+The tool operates in STOP mode:

 ### STOP Mode (Default)
 - Reads a Python dictionary from stdin containing a `transcript_path`